 When you’re saying “thank you” to employees, it’s important to customize the communication, celebration, and reward to their specific accomplishments.

 Let’s say one of your employees successfully wrapped up a project that made a huge impact on the organization.
 This is an opportunity for the employee’s manager to give truly meaningful, personalized employee recognition instead of defaulting to the standard gift card.
 Not only are gift cards an impersonal way to demonstrate gratitude, but they’re also a wasted investment on your end.
 Consumer Reports found that one-third end up never being used.

-If you’re looking for a personalized employee recognition program, Blueboard make it easy to find something for everyone — we offer everything flying trapeze classes to farm-to-table cooking lessons.
+If you’re looking for a personalized employee recognition program, Blueboard makes it easy to find something for everyone.
+We offer everything from flying trapeze classes to farm-to-table cooking lessons.
 No matter what your employee’s interests are, this type of custom reward is guaranteed to be impactful.
 In fact, research by O.C.
 Tanner shows that employees crave more personalized recognition and ranked "Recognize Me" as the #1 driver of increased motivation in the workplace (even ahead of getting a raise or promotion).

 It’s important to offer variety within your employee rewards catalogue to ensure there are enough interesting options to choose from.
 For instance, Blueboard offers unique rewards like Ninja Parkour lessons, Join a Band, or other bucket list-worthy, hand-curated experiences like becoming a super spy for the day that employees might not otherwise seek out on their own.

 There’s also a link between variety and motivation when it comes to employee recognition.
 Think about it: would you feel inspired to give your best performance for the same ole’ prize every single time?
 Probably not.
 That’s why we recommend mixing up your employee rewards catalog and populating it with a variety of choices so employees don’t get bored and can pick a reward that’s personal to them every time.